xrdt/xrdt.github.io/_posts/2019-01-21-passive-income-strategies.md

      put in a book and share with others.
    * [Stratechery](https://stratechery.com) isn't royalty-based, but it's
      a neat way to monetize all those smarts Ben Thompson's got in his head.
+* Vending Machine
+   * I think this is largely a real estate game.
+You have to find the places with good traffic with hungry, anxious, bored, etc people with no other options.
+You have to make sure the rate of vandalism is low enough that you aren't going to lose sleep over broken front panels or stolen goods.
+     But, if you have the capital and connections to acquire a machine and get it somewhere good, this probably isn't a bad passive strategy.
+     You could probably pay someone to collect the money for you at some point.
 * (Subscription) Software
    * I'm thinking stuff like [Freedom](http://freedom.to), or [TimeOut](https://itunes.apple.com/us/app/time-out-break-reminders/id402592703?mt=12).
 I feel like this strategy is more frontloaded than some of the